mhbka/rummy-rs/README.md

 ```

 ## Examples
-A `basic_rummy` example has been included, where you can play basic Rummy in a neat little terminal GUI (thanks to `ratatui`!).
+A `basic_rummy` example has been included, where you can play basic Rummy in a neat terminal GUI (thanks to `ratatui`!).
 To play it, just run:
 ```Powershell
 cargo run --example basic_rummy